Author Archives: robsworkshop

 I corrected some spelling and added the comma’s.
 Well I knew of all these things but question the caliper.
 No mention of three of the things I was told by the fella selling the Avalanche.
 And they are..
 The missing exhaust system, and the cracked CV boots.
 And the wet Differential ?
 Sooo The Avalanche is going to the muffler shop in Edmonton and they will also replace the hub.
 Not going to fix anything else for now just want to get it home..

 Sure enough they found the caliper to be damaged, so got that replaced and new brake pads.
 Driver’s side axle boot is split , but I’ll fix that.
 It’s funny no one is mentioning the rear differential ?
 The Truck should be good now to drive back home safely.
 So I’m taking the bus to Edmonton this weekend and do just that.
 And that worked out good.
 Got all the fixes done quickly and at a very reasonable cost.
 Drove the Avalanche the three and a half hours home without any issues.
-The steering is still a little loose, and I think the front axles are protesting.
+The steering is still a little loose.
+Or an alignment is needed, and I think the front axles are protesting.
 But the truck was WAAAAYYY quieter and the cruise control worked perfectly.
 I could be hearing and feeling the 8 year old tires.

 We are home !